rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 ### Rationalism vs empiricism

-TODO.

--   Coming out of scholasticism
+-   Early modern philosophy, coming out of scholasticism
 -   Debates over the foundations of epistemology
--   Early modern philosophy
 -   Skepticism
 -   Lead to the Age of Enlightenment
 -   Development of calculus

-Early Empiricists:
+Early empiricists:

 -   Francis Bacon (1561-1626)
 -   Thomas Hobbes (1588-1679)